|Safety Data Sheets (SDS) formerly called

 them.
 Every hazardous material (listed on the chemical hazard inventory) must have a

-corresponding MSDS, which is readily available to the user of the material.
+corresponding SDS, which is readily available to the user of the material.

 - in the shipment from

 - from a web search of online databases

 safety references at EH&S (for generic material safety data)

 The manufactures are required by OSHA to provide